-Capital and capitol are two similar sounding words with different usage.
+As capital and capitol are two similar sounding words with different usage, we should learn the difference between capital and capitol.
 There are many similar sounding words in English language that become confusing for many to remember as they have different meanings and their correct usage is necessary.
 Two such homonyms are words capital and capitol.
 While the word capital is the more commonly used word having many meanings, the word capitol has only one meaning and is thus easy to remember.

 An official city that is the seat of government is called the capital city of that country.
-For example, Washington D.C is the capital of US.
+For example, Washington D.C is the capital of United States of America (US).

 A city which is the center of a specific activity, for example, Paris is the fashion capital of the world.